What Is Cannabinol (CBN), and is it the Next Big Thing?

 CBN is a different chemical compound than CBD.
-With this in mind, there is some relation to CBD.
+With this in mind, there is some relation to industrial hemp CBD.
 Some even consider the two to be "cousins."
 So there are many treatment parallels between the two cannabinoids.
 For example, both affect pain, inflammation, bacteria, and sedation.
 They also act against seizures and help treat bone fractures.
 They seem to have opposite impacts on appetite and anti-cancer power.

 Human Endocannabinoid System

 The body has two different types of cannabinoid receptors, CB1, and CB2.
 These receptors are on the surface of cells in different parts of the central nervous system.
 CBN, THC and CBD exert their effects through interaction with these cannabinoid receptors.
 Each receptor responds to different cannabinoids.
 This interaction with both receptors prevents the excess activity of neurons.
 Thus, in turn, reducing pain and other inflammation.

 CB1 receptors reside all over the body.
 There are high amounts of CB1 in the brain and spinal cord.
 CB2 receptors concentrate on peripheral nervous system immune cells.
 Natural endocannabinoids are made in the body and activate CB1.
 Compounds new to the body, such as weed or other drugs, can also trigger them.